EcoTourism in Sonoma

 Want to submerge yourself in Wine Country’s natural environment?
 Rent a kayak and experience life outdoors.
 Guaranteed to slow down your pace and relax you, skimming the waters of the Sonoma Coast and Russian River offers a unique perspective of the environment that’s not to be missed.
 Keep your eyes open for egrets, deer, seals, and a large variety of wildlife as you quietly paddle through the water — a sublime eco-experience!

 To fully engage yourself in your surroundings, hop on a bicycle and peddle the roads of Sonoma, Calistoga, Napa, and Healdsburg.
 And there’s so much to see — lush vineyards, bright sky, undulating hillsides.
 Bicycling puts you up close and personal with the environment.
 It’s low-profile ecotourism that always satisfies.
 Rent the bike you like, and hit the roads.
 You can take a guided tour or explore on your own.
 Cycling barely disturbs the environment, but be sure to leave nothing behind for a lightweight footprint.

 Visit a working farm

-Sonoma County's Farm Trails invites you to learn from local farmers.
+Sonoma County’s Farm Trails invites you to learn from local farmers.
 Every year, Farm Trails farmers open their gates to offer a behind-the-scenes peek at life on the farm.
 This year the farms are open to the public during the weekend of October 13 and 14.
-At other times of year, many of the farms let you schedule an appointment to visit the farm in person.
+But at other times of year, many of the farms let you schedule an appointment to visit the farm in person.
 Their website has a detailed map that you can filter by product or region.
 Visiting farms makes for a fun experience for the entire family.
 It doesn’t get more eco and educational than visiting an active farm — often organic, always local, with high-quality produce of all types, from fragrant lavender to the plump berries.